Kentucky Trivia

 November 19, 1966, Army PFC Marion Watkins from War Creek in Breathitt County died fighting in the Vietnam War.

-November 19, 1977, UK beat Tennessee to win their 9th game in a row to go 10-1 for Fran Curci .
-The Cats finished 6th in the final AP Poll; however, they were placed on NCAA probation in December 1976, for recruiting violations.
+November 19, 1977, UK defeated Tennessee to win their 9th game in a row to go 10-1 for Fran Curci .
+It was the 2nd consecutive win over the Vols.
+The Cats finished 6th in the final AP Poll; however, they were placed on NCAA probation in December 1976, primarily recruiting violations.
 Since the days of Babe Parilli and Bob Gain, the best Wildcat football team was ineligible for either the league championship or a bowl trip.

 November 19, 1980, Stripes starring Bill Murray and Harold Ramis, filmed a scene at Fort Knox .

-November 19, 1993, Floyd County’s private prison, Otter Creek Correctional Facility, held its grand opening with Governor B. Jones in attendance .
-Inmates had been arriving, 25 a week, since late October.
+On November 19, 1993, Floyd County’s private prison, Otter Creek Correctional Facility, held its grand opening with Governor B. Jones in attendance.
+Inmates had been arriving 25 a week since late October.
 Today, the lockup is named the Southeast State Correctional Complex.
-This became the 4th private prison in the Commonwealth.
+This became the fourth private prison in the Commonwealth.

 November 19, 1996, Space Shuttle Columbia STS-80 lifted off with Franklin Story Musgrave; who grew up in Franklin.